hgq719/docs/Account API.md

     + `application` - the module which the action belongs to.
     + `actionType` - the type of the action.
     + `actionSummary` - the summary of the action.

-### Get a single audit log
-- End Point
-  `Get /api/v1/account/auditLogs/{log_id}`

-- Parameters
-  No parameters.

-- Response
-  - `id` -id of the config.
-  - `actionTime` -the time of the action.
-  - `agentName` - the agent which do the action.
-  - `application` - the module which the action belongs to.
-  - `actionType` - the type of the action.
-  - `actionSummary` - the summary of the action.
-  - `fields` - the field which is changed in the action.
-    + `fidldName` - name of the field.
-    + `valueBefore` - value of the field before doing the action.
-    + `valueAfter` -value of the field after doing the action.